PureFlames/2020-Roblox-Icon/README.md

 Please read!

-Hello this is Airdrop, this is not my code, this is a edit of this code: https://gist.github.com/Julli4n/13016b11e80109ba643ab9e90b431e02
+Hello this is PureFlames, this is not my code, this is a edit of this code: https://gist.github.com/Julli4n/13016b11e80109ba643ab9e90b431e02
 The original code is made by JullianRBLX.